silver-hornet/silver-hornet.github.io/_posts/2021-01-06-prototype-endless-runner.md

 [![Endless Runner]({{site.url}}/endless-runner.png)](https://play.unity.com/mg/other/blackthornprod-s-endless-runner)

-Doodle Jump Replica is a game prototype I built while following along with Blackthornprod’s [How to make a simple game in Unity - Endless Runner](https://www.youtube.com/watch?v=fHN-26GEVhA) tutorial series on YouTube.
+Endless Runner is a game prototype I built while following along with Blackthornprod’s [How to make a simple game in Unity - Endless Runner](https://www.youtube.com/watch?v=fHN-26GEVhA) tutorial series on YouTube.
 The core gameplay loop is:

 - Move up and down
 - Avoid enemies